Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Introduction

 \begin{theorem} Let $G$ be a critical multigraph with $\chi'(G) \ge \Delta(G)+2$.
 Then $G$ contains an odd number of vertices. \end{theorem}

 \begin{theorem} Let $G$ be a critical multigraph with $\chi'(G)>\frac{m \Delta(G)+(m-3)}{m-1}$ for an odd integer $m \ge 3$.
 Then $G$ has at most $m-2$ vertices. \end{theorem}

 We have seen that FECP is intimately tied to ECP.
 For any multigraph $G$, the fractional chromatic index $\chi^*(G)=\max\{\Delta(G), \,\Gamma(G) \}$ can be determined in polynomial time by combining the Padberg-Rao separation algorithm for $b$-matching polyhedra \cite{PR} (see also \cite{LRT, PW}) with binary search.
-In \cite{CZZ}, Chen, Zang, and Zhao designed a combinatorial polynomial-time algorithm for finding the density $\Gamma(G)$ of any multigraph $G$, thereby resolving a problem posed in both Stiebitz {\em et al.} \cite{SSTF} and Jensen and Toft \cite{JT}.
+In \cite{CZZ}, Chen, Zang, and Zhao designed a combinatorial polynomial-time algorithm for finding the density $\Gamma(G)$ of any multigraph $G$, thereby resolving a problem posed in both Stiebitz et al. \cite{SSTF} and Jensen and Toft \cite{JT}.
 Nemhauser and Park \cite{NP} observed that FECP can be solved in polynomial time by an ellipsoid algorithm, because the separation problem of its LP dual is exactly the maximum-weight matching problem (see also Schrijver \cite{Sc}, Theorem 28.6 on page 477).
-In \cite{CZZ}, Chen, Zang, and Zhao devised a combinatorial polynomial-time algorithm for FECP as well.
+In \cite{CZZ}, Chen, Zang, and Zhao also came up with a combinatorial polynomial-time algorithm for FECP.

-We believe that our proof of Theorem \ref{ThmGS} can be adapted to yield a polynomial-time algorithm for finding an edge-coloring of any multigraph $G$ with at most $\max\{\Delta(G)+1, \, \lceil \Gamma(G) \rceil\}$ colors, and we are working on the design of this algorithm.
+Although our proof of Theorem \ref{ThmGS} is not algorithmic in nature, we believe that it can be adapted to yield a polynomial-time algorithm for finding an edge-coloring of any multigraph $G$ with at most $\max\{\Delta(G)+1, \, \lceil \Gamma(G) \rceil\}$ colors.
 A successful implementation would lead to an affirmative answer to Conjecture \ref{HNS} as well.

 Some remarks may help to put Theorem \ref{ThmGS} in proper perspective.